Introduction to Private Financing

 How the Lender Makes their Money

-Lending money is like most businesses: buy low, sell for more.
-It should come as no surprise that mortgage lenders intend to profit off your loan.
+Lending money is like most businesses: get for less, sell for more.
+It should come as no surprise that mortgage lenders intend to earn a profit from your loan.
 Traditional bank lenders make their profits over time, perhaps a 25-year mortgage relationship, plus they make money on providing you with other banking services and fees.
 The supply of money comes from savings/chequing deposits and institutional investors, like pension funds.
 The difference between the interest rate the lender charges you and their cost of money is called the “spread.”
 From the spread, the lender pays their expenses and makes their profit.
 A typical bank spread is 1.8% per year, and a deal goes on for years.

 Example gross profit for a $300K traditional bank mortgage for a 5-year term.